-Butler Law Firm secured a substantial settlement on behalf of a young lady who suffered a severe laceration to her hand when a bathroom mirror suddenly fell on her hand while she was cleaning her apartment.
+Butler Kahn secured a substantial settlement on behalf of a young lady who suffered a severe laceration to her hand when a bathroom mirror suddenly fell on her hand while she was cleaning her apartment.
 The exact amount of money recovered is confidential at the insurance company’s request.

 Our client, “Ashley Lucas” (not her real name) was a 32-year old mother of two, who was employed full-time as a housekeeper at a local hotel.
 Ms. Lucas had moved into her apartment about one year before she was injured by the falling mirror.
 As part of her initial move-in inspection, Ms. Lucas noted that the downstairs bathroom mirror appeared to be loose, so she asked the property manager to fix the loose mirror.
 The property manager, who was ACME’s employee, told Ms. Lucas that the mirror had been fixed.
 In truth, however, the mirror had not been fixed.

-See what Ms. Lucas had to say about the Butler Law Firm and her attorney, Tom Giannotti.
+See what Ms. Lucas had to say about Butler Kahn and her attorney, Tom Giannotti.

 Apartment Complex Failed to Keep Premises in Good Repair